Why is the Overallocation of Resources Bad for You?

 Frequently overloading resources with work elevates their stress levels and causes fatigue.
 If it continues for long, it will lead to burnout, declining their mental and physical health.
 This will eventually reduce their productivity and lower their morale.

-When employees’ well-being is not taken care of, they will feel demotivated and distressed and look for a job change.
-All these factors lead to unplanned attrition.
-Such events can halt the project’s progress, causing potential losses to the firm.
-Unexpected attrition also makes the companies incur extra costs to hire a similar skilled resource without enough lead time.
+Furthermore, when employees’ well-being is not taken care of, they will feel demotivated and likely look for better opportunities elsewhere.
+All these factors can lead to unplanned attrition.
+Such events can potentially halt the project’s progress, causing potential losses for the firm.
+Moreover, the companies incur extra costs to hire a similar skilled resource without enough lead time.

-When the employees are asked to work beyond their capacities and overachieve, without a proper analysis of their schedule, it can lead to distress.
-It eventually leads to disengagement and decreased morale.
-The typical signs and signals of dented employee morale include:
+When the employees are asked to work beyond their capacity, it can lead to disengagement and decreased morale.
+The typical signs of disengagement and low morale include:

-• More prone to mistakes- Mistakes happen mainly due to a lack of focus on the quality of work and the fear factor of not meeting the deadline.
+• More prone to mistakes- Frequent mistakes happen mainly due to a lack of focus on work.
+It may also be due to procrastination due to the fear of not meeting deadlines.

-• Lack of enthusiasm and ownership- An overworked employee feels disengaged and avoids participation in regular day-to-day activities
+• Lack of enthusiasm and ownership- An overworked employee feels disengaged and avoids participation in regular day-to-day activities, reducing their commitment towards work.

-• Missing deadlines- The productivity of an overburdened employee decreases.
-Consequently, they fail to adhere to deadlines,
+• Missing deadlines- The productivity of an overburdened employee decreases significantly as they struggle to juggle multiple priorities.
+Consequently, they fail to adhere to deadlines, leading to project delays.

 These factors don’t just affect a single employee’s performance but have a ripple effect on the entire team’s output.